fsoubes/FilterRank/doc/DebrasFilter.md

 	         }

 Finally the fourth and last part of our algorithm is the creation of the fragment shader source which depends of the raster type.
+We took the liberty of using the same example of the one that Mr Jezn-Christophe Taveau gave us accessible at @https://github.com/crazybiocomputing/times/tree/master/src/gpu.